The Google Home starter kit: 6 Google Assistant devices to kickstart your smart home

 Controlling smart lights with your Google Home speaker can be remarkably simple, especially as Lifx systems do not need a 'bridge' plugging into your router, as is the case with Philips Hue.

-Lifx's Plus range have the added benefit of emitting invisible infrared light at night, to help improve the night vision of your security camera.
+Lifx's Plus range has the added benefit of emitting invisible infrared light at night to help improve the night vision of your security camera.
 Speaking of which...

-Once set up, (and with a Chromecast connected to your TV) you can ask Google Assistant to show the Circle 2's video feed on the big screen.
+Once set up, (and with a Chromecast connected to your TV) you can ask Google Assistant to show Nest Cam's video feed on the big screen.
 Useful if you hear a noise outside and what to check in on what's going on.

 Read the GearBrain review here

-On a similar thee, wireless doorbells like the Nest Hello feature a camera so you can see who is at the door, whether you are a home, or away on vacation.
-This video feed can be seen on your smartphone, but like with the Logitech camera above, you can ask the Google Assistant to show this on your TV, via a Chromecast and your Google Home.
+On a similar thee, wireless doorbells like the Google Nest Doorbell features a camera so you can see who is at the door, whether you are a home or away on vacation.
+This video feed can be seen on your smartphone, but like with the Nest Cam camera above, you can ask the Google Assistant to show this on your TV via a Chromecast, Google Assistant smart display, and your Google Home app.

-But more than that, the Nest Hello is smart enough to learn who is at the door using facial recognition (assuming they have visited before and you have labeled them correctly, of course).
+But more than that, the Nest Doorbell (2nd Gen) is smart enough to learn who is at the door using facial recognition (assuming they have visited before and you have labeled them correctly, of course).
 Then, next time they ring the bell, Google Assistant will announce who is there.

-This one is slightly more involved than fitting a doorbell or a lightbulb, but smart home newcomers shouldn't be put off.
+This one is slightly more involved than fitting a doorbell or a lightbulb, but smart home newcomers shouldn't be removed.
 The Learning Thermostat by Google-owned Nest can help save money on your energy bills by heating and cooling your home in an intelligent manner — ie, only when it is required.
-No more leaving the heating on while you're away, or coming home to a cold home.
+No more leaving the heating on while you're away or coming home to a cold home.

-That on it's own is already a strong reason to buy a smart thermostat, but hook it up to your Google Home and you can ask the Google Assistant to control the climate for you.
+That on it's own is already a strong reason to buy a smart thermostat but hook it up to your Google Home app, and you can ask the Google Assistant to control the climate.
 You can ask for the current indoor temperature, then say: "Hey Google, make it warmer" or: "Hey Google, increase the temperature by five degrees."

-Don't forget to check out The GearBrain, our compatibility checker for smart home devices. it will help you find all the smart devices that work with Google Home.
+Don't forget to check out The GearBrain, our compatibility find engine.
+It will help you find any smart home device including th4e ones that are compatible with any of your existing devices as well as ones that work with Google Assistant-enabled devices.

 Like GearBrain on Facebook